Get Matched With Veterinary Colleges

 In fact, you could expand your own practice by gaining credentials to care for new species as your community demands.
 Alternately, you could gain a new agricultural specialty and use that on special humanitarian missions through the Peace Corps or a faith-based mission.
 No matter the direction you choose, growing a veterinary practice is sure to be rewarding on multiple levels.

-Where do food animal veterinarians work ?
+Where do food animal vets work ?

 Food animal veterinarians are responsible for the animal welfare of farm animals that are raised to be used for food.
 Food animal veterinarians work on farms and ranches to help ensure animal health and food safety by treating animals that are ill or injured.
 Food animal veterinarians also protect livestock and animal products by testing and vaccinating farm animals.

-What are companion animal veterinarians?
+What are companion animal vets?

 Companion animal veterinarians provide general animal health care to small animals that are typically house pets.
 Companion animal veterinarians diagnose illnesses, treat wounds, perform surgeries, prescribe medications, and administer vaccines.